 - Full-time PGT applicants – Up to £100

 - Part-time PGT applicants – Up to £50

-View the step-by-step guide to the process.
+Update: Students who need to travel for research purposes are required to complete a risk assessment.
+A step-by-step guide to the process can be found here.
 Please note that although some sections of the paperwork refer only to ‘staff’, the process applies to all CAL researchers, including PGRs.
 Many research trips will be low risk and so can be signed off by you and your supervisor.
 If you are in any doubt about how to complete the form, please contact firstname.lastname@example.org for advice.
 Once completed, forms should be submitted along with your application form.
 You should also register for university travel insurance once your travel plans are in place.